jlbradley1844/jlbradley1844.github.io/_posts/2018-12-01-fragile-masculinity.md

 Here is the problem with this behavior:
 1. Eventually you're going to stop getting away with it
-2. Eventually you're going to grow at least a little of a conscience
+2. Eventually you're going to grow at least a little conscienceness

 Nobody can do this.
+In theory, it should be easy.
 Anyone with a modicum of business sense and big brass cajones could be very, very successful at a huge number of grifts and fraudulent activites, and the penalty of being caught is very low.
 There is even plenty of help in the philosophy aisle of the bookstore, if you want to snuff out whatever is getting in the way of your killer instinct.
 That will make you the absolute alpha male, the ubermensch striding the world through scrappiness and "disruptive" rule-breaking.
 But most men have a conscience, even if it's just a sliver, that keeps them from such depths.
-Instead, perhaps they may be able to throttle their conscience enough to kicking down minorities or other out-groups, but they can't do it consistently.
+Instead, perhaps they may be able to throttle their conscience enough to kick down minorities or other out-groups, but they can't do it consistently.
 Whether through concience or fear, they simply can't keep up the nonstop warrior outlook.
 They cannot be "real men" according to their chimpanzee code of conduct.

 Perhaps that is the reason why some men wish to outsource their thuggishness to detestable leaders.
 They could be a "real man," if